ryanrudolfoba/SteamOS-microSD/README.md

 The script is divided into two parts - modified SteamOS recovery script that installs directly to the microSD, and a post install script to allow SteamOS updates and to minimize writes to the sdcard.

+## Warning - Warning - Warning !!!
+The method only works if the internal SSD has no traces of SteamOS installed (dualboot or not).
+If SteamOS is already installed on the internal SSD, the microSD tries to mount those partitions too causing it to fail to boot!
+Currently the post install script cannot fix it, as this happens on the first boot after the initial SteamOS update.
+If you have SteamOS installed on the internal SSD, DO NOT use this script.

 ## Disclaimer
 1. Do this at your own risk!
 2. I will not be held responsible for data loss, broken sdcards etc etc.